TheodoreChuang/ethereum_playground/defi/building-blocks/oracles/README.md

 This project is an example of a pull based oracle.
 See /docs for example flow.

+The `admin` deploys the Oracle contract and can manage `reporters`.
+Approved `reporters` can push data into the Oracle contract.
+Any consumer can pull data from the Oracle contract.

 (1) Set up Ethereum network

 ```bash